 - If you've been feeling terrible for a long time, don't give up.
 If you're able, look into alternative therapies and doctors non-Western training.
 In some cases, a prescription pill is exactly what a person needs.
 But in other cases, that pill can either mask symptoms without actually solving the problem or cause new side effects.
 Holistic treatments can be weird (Ask me about my TENS unit sometime!) but my thinking, especially about the traditional herbal therapies, is that if there was NO utility in them, their use would have ended a long time ago.
 Don't be afraid to ask around and read new books and talk to a variety of professionals, all while keeping your health and a healthy sense of skepticism in the foreground, of course.

 All in all, I'm grateful for the new knowledge and I'm mindful of the fact that things could be worse.
 This isn't a dangerous autoimmune disorder, and it's not a terminal disease.
-I'm not in chronic, invisible pain, and I'm not missing enough work that my job security is at risk.
+I'm not in constant invisible pain, and I'm not missing enough work that my job security is at risk.
 I'm lucky I have access to a holistic doctor and that I can afford to pay her fees out of pocket since our insurance doesn't cover her services.
 I'm thankful I live in an area with a ridiculous number of grocery stores so that when one is out of that single flavor of frozen waffles I can handle, I can check another store.
 I can't even imagine the thousands (hundreds of thousands? millions?) of people worldwide who have food intolerances they'll never know about either because they don't have access to the medical professionals who can identify them or they can't get to the food they'll need.
 I'm very aware of the privileged position I'm in, and I'm thankful things aren't worse.
 It's a new phase of my culinary life, but if it makes me feel better in the long run, it's a road I'm willing to continue down, slowly but surely.